 Only team members with admin access can make changes to the set up of your Hotjar account.
 A full explanation of our team members permissions can be found in our Team Member Permissions article.

-Limitations with Recordings and Funnels
+Limitations with Recordings

 Cross-domain tracking for top-level domains